fisherprime/hierarchy/README.md

 # Hierarchy

-The `hierarchy` library implements a generic tree intended to represent hierarchies of data of the `comparable` & `constraints.Ordered` constraints.
+The `hierarchy` library provides a generic tree data structure for types satisfying Golang's `comparable` and `constraints.Ordered` constraints.

 ## Install